110th Street station (IRT Ninth Avenue Line)

 The 110th Street station was a local station on the demolished IRT Ninth Avenue Line in Manhattan, New York City.
 It had two levels.
 The lower level was built first and had two tracks and two side platforms and served local trains.
 The upper level was built as part of the Dual Contracts and had one track that served express trains that bypassed this station.
-It opened on June 3, 1903 and closed on June 11, 1940.
+It opened on June 3, 1903, and closed on June 11, 1940.
 The next southbound stop was 104th Street.
 The next northbound stop was 116th Street.
-This station was one of the few to have elevators as it was the highest station in the entire system, also this height reportedly made this station very popular for suicide jumps.
+This station, being the highest in the entire system, was one of the few equipped with elevators.
+Its high elevation also led to its having a reputation as a popular location for suicide jumps.
 The common suicides, combined with the line's 90° turns from Ninth Avenue (now Columbus Avenue) onto Eighth avenue (now Frederick Douglass Boulevard), subsequently earned the station, and the area of track around it, the nickname Suicide Curve.

 According to Douglas (2004), the station was a popular site for suicide jumpers.
 In 1927, The New York Times reported that: